 Since 2009, Global Citizens 365 has become one of the largest MLK Day event organizers.
-This year will mark Greater Philadelphia’s 22nd "MLK Day of Service," but MLK365 events are also held in Delaware and New Jersey.
+Called Greater Philadelphia’s "MLK Day of Service," MLK365 events are also held in Delaware and New Jersey.
 The organization connects with local nonprofits, food banks, schools, and faith groups to create a broad range of volunteer opportunities.

 They also organize advocacy events, panel discussions, donation and fundraising affairs, and community concerts.
 No matter what kind of volunteering or community support you want to provide, MLK365 has an opportunity for you.
 If you live in Pennsylvania, Delaware, or New Jersey, check out their impressive list of available projects.

 Some of the most fundamental human (and Constitutional) rights are the rights to life, liberty, and happiness.
 However, pollution, dwindling resources, and overconsumption can compromise these freedoms.

 If you want to help your community, you can find many green organizations to volunteer with on the Idealist website or contact your local Parks and Wildlife Department.
 If you want to help improve the environment on a national level, a volunteer with national organizations.
-Here’s a list of the 20 largest environmental organizations.
+Here’s a list of some of the best environmental organizations.

 Carry on MLK’s Legacy, Create a New Generation of Service